Mental Health First Aid

 COURSE DETAILS

-Mental Health First Aid teaches participants a five-step action plan, ALGEE, to support someone developing signs and symptoms of a mental illness or in an emotional crisis:
+Mental Health First Aid teaches participants a five-step action plan, ALGEE, to support someone developing signs and symptoms of a mental illness or in an emotional crisis.

-Like CPR, Mental Health First Aid prepares participants to interact with a person in crisis and connect the person with help.
-First Aiders do not take on the role of professionals — they do not diagnose or provide any counseling or therapy.
+Like CPR, First Aiders do not take on the role of professionals — they do not diagnose or provide any counseling or therapy.
 Instead, the program offers concrete tools and answers key questions, like “what do I do?” and “where can someone find help?”
-All trainees receive a program manual to compliment the course material.

 MAIN OFFERINGS: